Revisiting GAN with Bayes-Optimal Discrimination: Implementation Details

 \subsection{Evaluation Metrics}

-\paragraph{Fréchet Inception Distance (FID).} We use FID as the primary quantitative measure of image‑generation quality.
-FID computes the Fréchet distance between multivariate Gaussian embeddings of real and generated images in the feature space of a pre‑trained Inception‑V3 network \citep{heusel2017gans}.
+\paragraph{Fréchet Inception Distance (FID).} We use FID as the primary quantitative measure of image-generation quality.
+FID computes the Fréchet distance between multivariate Gaussian embeddings of real and generated images in the feature space of a pre-trained Inception-V3 network \citep{heusel2017gans}.
 Lower values indicate that the generated distribution is closer to the real distribution in terms of both perceptual and statistical similarity.
-Unless noted otherwise, all FID scores are computed on 50k generated samples using the official Inception statistics for each dataset.
+Unless noted otherwise, all FID scores are computed on 10k generated samples using the official Inception statistics for each dataset.

-\paragraph{Evaluation Protocol.} Unless stated otherwise, we evaluate every checkpoint with 50k samples and the official Inception statistics.
-Snapshot selection and the choice of \(\lambda_{\mathrm{GP}}\) follow the settings detailed in Sec.~S7.
+\paragraph{Evaluation Protocol.} Unless stated otherwise, we evaluate every checkpoint with 10k samples and the official Inception statistics.
+Snapshot selection and the choice of \(\lambda_{\rm{GP}}\) follow the settings detailed in Section~\ref{sec:G1} and Appendix~\ref{sec:F}.